-In recent years considerable media attention has focused on the fact that US owned technology companies have made large profits from interactions with individuals resident in the UK and other EU countries but have paid low levels of tax in those countries, or indeed anywhere.
-The European Commission has tried to use the EU State aid rules to attack some of these structures.
-The US opposes action which significantly impacts on US companies and has launched an investigation into whether France's digital tax unfairly targets US companies.
+In recent years considerable media attention has focused on the fact that US owned technology companies have made large profits from interactions with individuals resident in the UK and other European countries but have paid low levels of tax in those countries, or indeed anywhere.
+The European Commission has tried to use the EU state aid rules to attack some of these structures.
+The US opposes action which significantly impacts on US companies and has ruled that a number of digital taxes unfairly target US companies.

 However, the issue is wider than just technology companies.
-Some think that the international tax system needs to be radically reformed to deal with the increasing digitalisation of all types of business.
+Some think that the international tax system needs to be radically reformed to deal with the increasing digitisation of all types of business.

 GloBE involves two inter-related rules: an income inclusion rule that would tax the income of a foreign branch or controlled entity if that income was subject to tax at an effective rate below a minimum rate; and a tax on base eroding payments that would deny a deduction or impose a withholding tax.